cnnrbrn/feu-js-frameworks/module-3/lesson-2.md

 export default App;
 ```

-The value `This will be the children prop inside the component.` will be rendered wherever `props.children` is placed inside the component.
+The value `"This will be the children prop inside the component."` will be rendered wherever `props.children` is placed inside the `Paragraph` component.

 ### Components as children